Evaluating Interactive 2D Visualization as a Sample Selection Strategy for Biomedical Time-Series Data Annotation: Discussion and conclusion

 Although user experience was not an explicit component of the present experiments, it is noteworthy that the common sentiment among annotators was that the 2DV approach made the annotation task more engaging.
 In post‑experiment interviews, annotators described 2DV as making the annotation task more interesting, enjoyable, and purpose‑driven.
 Such factors, while often overlooked in annotation studies, may help mitigate intra‑annotator effects such as cognitive fatigue arising from overly monotonous or highly variable sample streams.
 These observations suggest that beyond its quantitative performance, 2DV may offer motivational and cognitive benefits that support sustained annotation quality.
 However, these aspects should be examined more systematically in future work.

+Even though 2DV offers benefits such as annotator engagement and improved selection of samples from rare classes, the classification performance gains observed under limited annotation budgets are most noticeable when heterogeneous sets of annotations from multiple annotators can be combined.
+When label aggregation or annotation guidance is not feasible, the IMA results of the present study suggest that algorithmic strategies, such as FAFT, remain a more robust baseline in single-annotator settings, particularly for multi-class classification tasks with notable class imbalances.
+In settings where annotator expertise or annotation behavior is highly uncertain, RND provides the most conservative choice, yielding the lowest overall failure risk across tasks and conditions.
+Yet, it is likely to require more annotation effort to reach the same level of classifier performance as the studied alternatives in several of the evaluated scenarios.

-It is important to note that in the present experiments, annotators using the 2DV method were deliberately given unrestricted freedom in sample selection to enable a more naturalistic assessment of the method and to identify potential limitations.
-Interestingly, beyond the expert/non-expert distinction defined in this study, we observed differences associated with annotators' prior experience in machine learning: Annotators with such experience tended to utilize the three available 2D projections more diversely, thereby covering a wider range of the corresponding feature spaces.
+Interestingly, beyond the expert/non-expert distinction defined in this study, we also observed differences associated with annotators' prior experience in machine learning: Annotators with such experience tended to utilize the three available 2D projections more diversely, thereby covering a wider range of the corresponding feature spaces.
 Conversely, annotators without previous ML experience frequently concentrated their sample selections within a single 2D projection or localized regions within a projection.
 These findings suggest that annotators without previous ML experience may benefit from explicit instructions encouraging systematic exploration across all projections and throughout the 2D feature space.
 However, since we did not perform a systematic evaluation of annotators with and without previous ML experience, nor was annotator recruitment balanced with respect to this factor across modalities and the expert/non-expert distinction, further research is needed to better analyze this phenomenon.
 Furthermore, many of the issues we observed with the 2DV method were related to the heterogeneous sampling strategies adopted by different annotators.
 These issues may likewise be mitigated by providing explicit guidance on how to conduct the annotation process.
 In conclusion, the present results and our experience with the 2DV method show its great promise as a strategy we plan to apply for our own upcoming studies that require annotation of biomedical time-series data.